 ASTM D877 does not specify stirring of the fluid sample.

 Many of the impellers supplied with dielectric fluid breakdown test sets adopt a compromise design that is intended to allow testing with both the IEC and ASTM test standards.
 A better option, however, is to use separate impellers for each test standard, as the design of the impellers can then be fully optimised to suit each standard (Figure 4).
 Special impellers are also available for use with heavily contaminated dielectric fluids (Figure 5).
 These have larger blades to help ensure the effective circulation of particulates between the electrodes during the test so that their full effect on breakdown voltage can be assessed.
 When these special impellers are used, it is important to bear in mind that vigorous stirring can exacerbate the incorporation of moisture captured on the surface film of fluid left behind after rinsing at the vessel preparation stage.
-This makes the need for rapid filling even more critical if accurate breakdown results are to
+This makes the need for rapid filling even more critical if accurate breakdown results are to be obtained.

 Fig. 4: The impeller on the left is optimised for ASTM D1816; the central impeller is designed for us with heavily contaminated fluids, whilst the impeller on the right is optimised for IEC 60156…